Fitzhardinge Collection

 About Laurence Fitzhardinge

-Laurence Frederic Fitzhardinge (1908–1993) was born in Sydney and educated at Sydney Church of England Grammar School, the University of Sydney and New College, Oxford.
-He was trained as a classicist and retained a strong interest in classics all his life.
-His book The Spartans was published in 1980.
-His career, however, was to be mostly spent in writing and teaching Australian history.
-In 1934 he joined the staff of the Commonwealth National Library and for 10 years he was in charge of the Australian collections.
-He was director of the School of Diplomatic Studies at Canberra University College in 1944 before returning to Sydney University as a lecturer in classics.
-In 1950 he became Reader in History at the Research School of Social Sciences in The Australian National University.
-He retained this position until his retirement in 1973.
+In 1934, he joined the staff of the Commonwealth National Library and spent 10 years in charge of the Australian collections.
+In 1944, he became director of the School of Diplomatic Studies at Canberra University College before returning to the University of Sydney as a lecturer in classics.
+From 1950 until his retirement in 1973, he served as Reader in History at the Research School of Social Sciences, The Australian National University.

 Background to the collection

 Fitzhardinge’s association with the Library extended over 60 years.
 Not long before his death, he stated that he wished the Library to receive part of his collection, the books that illustrated the history of printing.
-Geoffrey and Charles Fitzhardinge, the sons of Fitzhardinge, donated the Fitzhardinge Collection under the Taxation Incentives for the Arts Scheme in 1994–95.

 This guide was prepared using these references:

-- Dent, Margaret, A Man and His Books: The Library of L.F.
+- Margaret Dent, A Man and His Books: The Library of L.F.
 Fitzhardinge, National Library of Australia News, vol. 5 (9), June 1995, pp. 6–9.

-- Powell, Graeme, Fitzhardinge, Laurence Frederic (Laurie) (1908-1993), Australian Dictionary of Biography Online
+- Graeme Powell, Fitzhardinge, Laurence Frederic (Laurie) (1908-1993), Australian Dictionary of Biography Online